-For column, we need to provide a number that corresponds column number of the value we want in the table.
+For column, we need to provide a number that corresponds to the column number of the value we want in the table.
 First name is in column 2, so that's the number we need.

-range_lookup is a confusing name for an argument, but it simply controls matching.
-If set to TRUE or 1 (which is the default value) VLOOKUP will allow a non-exact match.
-If set to zero or FALSE, VLOOKUP will require an exact match.
+Range_lookup is a confusing name for an argument, but it simply controls matching.
+If set to TRUE or "1" (which is the default value) VLOOKUP will allow a non-exact match.
+If set to "0" or FALSE, VLOOKUP will require an exact match.

-We'll cover non-exact matching with VLOOKUP another video.
+We'll cover non-exact matching with VLOOKUP in another video.

-When I press return, VLOOKUP uses the ID to find the name Julie from the table.
+When I press Enter, VLOOKUP uses the ID to retrieve the name "Julie" from column 2 of the table.